-At Desert Hills, our philosophy is based on the approach that treatment should be centered on patients and their families.
+At our treatment center, our philosophy is based on the approach that treatment should be centered on patients and their families.
 We train facility wide on the Nurtured Heart Approach in order to provide our patients and their families with inner wealth and opportunities to grow.
 We are dedicated to using evidence-based treatment modalities on every unit to ensure that patients and their families have the highest likelihood of obtaining long-term, successful outcomes.
 It is our mission to provide high-quality, comprehensive behavioral and mental healthcare services to children, adolescents, and their families by offering a fully array of therapeutic interventions across a vast spectrum of care.
 All of our services are individualized, culturally sensitive, and fully centered on our patients and their families.
-The clinical emphasis at Desert Hills is placed on assessment, treatment planning, discharge, and aftercare planning, with the all-encompassing goal of preparing patients to have a successful future at home, at school, and within the community.
+The clinical emphasis at our treatment center is placed on assessment, treatment planning, discharge, and aftercare planning, with the all-encompassing goal of preparing patients to have a successful future at home, at school, and within the community.

-Here at Desert Hills, we have 10 distinct units, each of which features programming that is designed specifically to address the needs of a wide variety of populations.
-Each unit follows a chief treatment modality throughout its programming, which coincides with the needs of the patients on that particular unit.
-Desert Hills strives to use evidence-based treatment modalities on every unit in order to ensure that patients have the highest likelihood of obtaining long-term, successful outcomes.
-Described in more detail below are some of the services that Desert Hills offers our patients:
+Here at Desert Hills, a leading ADHD treatment center in New Mexico, we have 10 distinct units, each of which features treatment that is designed specifically to address the needs of a wide variety of populations.
+Each unit follows a chief modality throughout its treatment, which coincides with the needs of the patients on that particular unit.
+Our center strives to use evidence-based treatment modalities on every unit in order to ensure that patients have the highest likelihood of obtaining long-term, successful outcomes.
+Described in more detail below are some of the services that treatment center offers our patients:

 Individual therapy: On each unit, patients are provided with at least one individual session per week.
 These sessions are meant to be a time where patients can meet with a therapist in a safe and confidential setting in order to process through specific concerns they are facing, keep track of personal treatment goals, and work on individual skills-building in order to more effectively cope with stresses and triggers.

-Group therapy: Here at Desert Hills, all of our patients attend group therapy at a minimum of three times per week.
+Group therapy: Here at our treatment center, all of our patients attend group therapy at a minimum of three times per week.
 These group sessions offer children and adolescents the opportunity to connect with others who are going through similar experiences.
-Some of the topics that are covered in these groups, depending on the specific program that a patient is taking part in, include interpersonal effectiveness, conflict resolution, anger management, stress management, and correcting and replacing thinking errors.
+Some of the topics that are covered in these groups, depending on the specific treatment that a patient is taking part in, include interpersonal effectiveness, conflict resolution, anger management, stress management, and correcting and replacing thinking errors.
 For those patients who are also struggling with substance abuse concerns, psychoeducational groups are held regarding the effect of substance abuse on the body, brain, and overall functioning.

 Family therapy: Since family involvement is important to the overall success of recovery, we hold at least one family therapy session per week for each patient.
 Family therapy focuses on guiding and facilitating an open dialogue, as well as educating parents, caregivers, and other family members on the intervention skills that are being used in treatment.
 The process of doing so will help ensure the patient’s success long after discharge.